MorvanZhou/Evolutionary-Algorithm/README.md

 All methods mentioned below have their video and text tutorial in Chinese.
 Visit [莫烦 Python](https://mofanpy.com/) for more.

-A python package for Evolution algorithm is now available to be installed.
+A python package for Evolution algorithm is now available.
 Details are found at [MEvo](https://github.com/MorvanZhou/mevo).

 * [Genetic Algorithm](tutorial-contents/Genetic%20Algorithm)
   * [Basic GA](tutorial-contents/Genetic%20Algorithm/Genetic%20Algorithm%20Basic.py)